Cichla temensis: Feeding

 C. temensis is a diurnal predator, hunting fish that it can swallow whole; it has been described as a potential keystone predator.
 Their feeding activity is the highest between 9 AM and 3 PM on warm sunny days.
 The coloration of the non-breeding tucunaré paca, a dark olive with extensive speckling all over, is theorized to provide an excellent camouflage in the tannin-stained waters and the dappled light in the flooded forests, allowing it to ambush prey in the tangled environs.
 Larger body size allowed for the consumption of larger prey items, though trophic position varied on locality, with observable differences in diet between similar size classes even within the same river basin.
 Diet composition and trophic positions of different-sized C. temensis did not meaningfully differ, though values of δ^{13}C were notably higher in larger peacock bass.

-Small prey items include the tetra Hemigrammus analis, Nannostomus pencil fish, anostomids, Cypocharax, Curimata vittata, Lycengraulis anchovies, Rhabdolichops nigrimans knifefish, and pike cichlids.
-C. temensis is noted to hunt larger prey than other sympatric peacock bass, hunting down a variety of fish such as the characiformes Argonectes, Semaprochilodus kneri, and Acestrorhynchus heterolepis; Pimelodella sp., Pimelodus albofasciatus, armoured catfish such as Ancistrus, Osteoglossum arowana, and cichlids including smaller peacock bass, although cannibalism might be more prevalent in fish stuck in isolated lagoons and reservoirs during the dry season, and the exact species of consumed peacock bass cannot be determined.
+Small prey items include the tetra Hemigrammus analis, Nannostomus pencil fish, anostomids, Cyphocharax, Curimata vittata, Lycengraulis anchovies, Rhabdolichops nigrimans knifefish, and pike cichlids.
+C. temensis is noted to hunt larger prey than other sympatric peacock bass, hunting down a variety of fish such as the characiformes of the genus Argonectes, Semaprochilodus kneri, and Acestrorhynchus heterolepis; Pimelodella sp., Pimelodus albofasciatus, armoured catfish such as Ancistrus, Osteoglossum arowana, and cichlids including smaller peacock bass, although cannibalism might be more prevalent in fish stuck in isolated lagoons and reservoirs during the dry season, and the exact species of consumed peacock bass cannot be determined.
 Juvenile prochilods on migration are preyed on heavily by the opportunistic peacock bass, at times comprising nearly half of the biomass consumed by C. temensis.
 This glut of food allows the peacock bass to reach a healthy breeding condition.